 My easy Korean beef rice bowls are ready in 30 minutes, and who wouldn’t want this for dinner?
-It’s full of spicy, umami flavor, but tone down the heat and kids will devour it.
+It’s full of spicy, umami flavor (just tone down the heat and kids will devour it.)

 As long as you’ve got a package of ground meat, we’ll work with what you’ve got in your fridge.
 I keep basic Asian condiments in my fridge door, so they’re staples for me, and I hope they are for you too.
-But don’t fret if you don’t have them all, this will still be delicious, even if all you have is soy sauce and garlic!
+But don’t fret if you don’t have them all, your beef rice bowls will still be delicious even if all you have are soy sauce and garlic!

 I love this meal because it reminds me of the Dan Dan Noodles I made recently.
 They were such a hit with us that I really wanted to explore the concept further.
 This Korean style beef has a similar feel, and it’s equally delicious.
-Who knew ground meat (beef in this case, pork in the Dan Dan noodles) could taste so incredible?
+Who knew ground meat (beef in this case, pork, chicken, or tofu in the Dan Dan noodles) could taste so incredible?

-It’s so good it really doesn’t need anything but a shower of sesame seeds and some spicy chile oil.
+These are so good they really don’t need anything but a shower of sesame seeds and some spicy chile oil.
 I would have added green onions, but my limited larder didn’t allow.
 I did add green beans to my second batch of beef and I really enjoyed that little punch of fresh green.
-You might add carrots, broccoli, bell peppers, or asparagus.
+You might add carrots, broccoli, mushrooms, bell peppers, or asparagus to your Korean beef rice bowls to up the veggie quotient for family meals.

 How to get that rich dark color in Korean beef